Financial Aid

 VOTER REGISTRATION

-Applications for voter registration for Georgia residents are available in the Student Services Office, Administration Building.
-Detailed voter information is also located at the Secretary of State web site Register To Vote | Elections (ga.gov).
-Every year the MBC Student Services Office works with the Fulton County Voter Education Office to conduct either an on-site or virtual voter education and registration workshop.
+Applications for voter registration for Georgia residents are available in the Student Affairs Office, Administration Building.
+Detailed voter information is also located at the Secretary of State website Register To Vote | Elections (ga.gov).
+Every year the MBC Student Affairs Office works with the Fulton County Voter Education Office to conduct either an on-site or virtual voter education and registration workshop.
 For more information, please contact Devonne McKenzie, Director of Student Life and Retention, devonne.mckenzie@morrisbrown.edu, 404-458-6085, ext.
 2011.

 FINANCIAL ASSISTANCE AVAILABLE TO STUDENTS

 The Financial Aid Office assists students whose family and/or personal circumstances make financial assistance necessary in meeting the cost of attending Morris Brown College.
-Financial aid programs include scholarships, loans, grants and employment.
+Financial aid programs include scholarships, loans, grants, and employment.
 These programs may be offered to students singularly or in various combinations.
 A student may refuse part, or all of the aid offered.
 In such cases, it becomes the responsibility of the student and parents to compensate for the aid not accepted.

 The primary purpose of the Financial Aid Program at Morris Brown College is to provide financial assistance to students who without such aid would be unable to attend college.
 (Note: Special merit-based scholarships may be available.)
 Various sources of financial assistance are available to students who meet eligibility requirements to participate in the Financial Aid Program.
-Students and parents are urged to seek assistance in proper completion of their Aid Applications.
+Students and parents are urged to seek assistance in the proper completion of their Aid Applications.
 All applications should be completed and filed early.

-Students are responsible for timely completion of requirements to receive financial aid.
+Students are responsible for the timely completion of requirements to receive financial aid.
 This includes requirements of the College, private funding sources, as well as federal funding sources.
 Failure to comply with requirements within specified deadlines may result in a student not receiving financial assistance and may necessitate payment of the balance with personal funds.

-Descriptions of available federal, institutional and private sources of student assistance, application procedures, eligibility criteria, recipient selection criteria and criteria to determine award amounts, methods of disbursement, terms and conditions of Federal Work-Study or loans, Federal Direct Student Loan entrance and exit counseling, sample loan repayment schedule, employment opportunities, student rights and responsibilities, and satisfactory academic progress standards are available on Financial Aid – Morris Brown College (Federal Aid Programs, Scholarships) or at the Financial Aid Office, 643 Martin Luther King, Jr. Drive, Atlanta, GA 30314.
+Descriptions of available federal, institutional, and private sources of student assistance, application procedures, eligibility criteria, recipient selection criteria and criteria to determine award amounts, methods of disbursement, terms and conditions of Federal Work-Study or loans, Federal Direct Student Loan entrance and exit counseling, sample loan repayment schedule, employment opportunities, student rights and responsibilities, and satisfactory academic progress standards are available on Financial Aid – Morris Brown College (Federal Aid Programs, Scholarships) or at the Financial Aid Office, 643 Martin Luther King, Jr. Drive, Atlanta, GA 30314.

 Morris Brown College is not approved to award Georgia State Aid.